"Sexual Safety Standards In Youth Work" Training Course Was Held in Wójtowice, Poland on 21-27 October 2018

 Sexual Safety Standards In Youth Work (SAFE2) was a continuation of activities devoted to issues of ensuring sexual safety in the context of youth work.
 Combining comprehensive sexual education, Wen-Do and anti-discrimination workshops and international experience on this issue, participants created and promoted a document that specifies the standards of sexual security in youth work.

-Training was held with 24 participants from Poland, Ireland, Nederland, Turkey, Russia, Spain, Greece and Lithuania.
-All activities were based on non-formal methods: workshops / work group, using the Wen-Do methodology, games, team building, intercultural activities, planning activities and creating networks.
+The training was held with 24 participants from Poland, Ireland, Nederland, Turkey, Russia, Spain, Greece and Lithuania.
+All activities were based on non-formal methods: workshops/workgroup, using the Wen-Do methodology, games, team building, intercultural activities, planning activities and creating networks.
 Training was conducted by Stowarzyszenie Tkalnia with ILA partnership.

 During this training, participants worked on:

-- assertiveness and self-defense techniques developed as part of the Wen-Do methodology and how it can be integrated into the professional practice of the participants.
+assertiveness and self-defence techniques developed as part of the Wen-Do methodology and how they can be integrated into the professional practice of the participants.

-- creating local and international projects with the participation of young people in the field sexual security.
+creating local and international projects with the participation of young people in the field of sexual security.

 increasing knowledge about the possibilities of financing the Erasmus + Youth program.